lightscapevr/website/markdown/getting-started.md

 Windows:

 * a VR headset: HTC Vive/Vive Pro, Valve Index, Oculus Rift/Rift S, Oculus Link, or Oculus Quest.
 Windows Mixed Realities headsets work, but they are not officially supported.
 Vive Cosmos is untested; feedback welcome.
+* VR controllers: they usually come with the headset, but Vive/Index headsets support mixing controllers and using non-standard ones, like the Logitech VR Ink.
 * Software: SketchUp 2017 to 2020 are currently supported.
 (We are considering adding a standalone version that works without SketchUp.)

 Mac: